hardymathieu/nftsave/README.md

 - make all the variables much easier to find (wallets, chains, API Keys,...) so it's easier to maintain
 - if one thing requires that another thing be finished, build that into the script (as opposed to scheduling cron jobs naively 6 hours apart as "that should be enough")
 - make sure everything (csv, db, logs,...) gets outputted/created inside the folder where the script it running or at least someplace more manageable than /home/hardymathieu.
 Because it can get a little messy.
 And the backup config (rsync) would be easier if there was more order.
-- find an alternative to the OpenseaAPI just in case I can't realy on it anymore one of these days.
+- find an alternative to the OpenseaAPI just in case I can't rely on it anymore one of these days.

 # PSA: A note if, like me, you're new(ish) to Python, and shy
 The language (python) is great.
 But managing where it runs and the conflicts between all the things you install with "pip" is an incredible PITA.